rpcpool/yellowstone-faithful/README.md

    sig-to-cid
    all
    gsfa
+   sig-exists
    help, h        Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help
 ```

-For example, to generate the three indexes cid-to-offset, slot-to-cid, sig-to-cid you would run:
+For example, to generate the three indexes cid-to-offset, slot-to-cid, sig-to-cid, sig-exists you would run:

 ```
 faithful-cli index all epoch-107.car .
 ```

 This would generate the indexes in the current dir for epoch-107.

 ## Contributing